 Retirement

+Unused Sick Days and Actuarial Costs (continued)

+The actuarial costs of the unused sick days shall be the amount payable for unused sick days after the fixed statutory employee and employer contributions have been paid as provided in KRS 161.540 and 161.550(1) and that is necessary to fund the benefit.

 Escrow Account

 The Board shall create an escrow account to maintain the funds necessary to reimburse teachers or employees who qualify for the retirement benefit.